 Credit Cards

-Credit-card debt had grown unabated each year over two decades, peaking at $989 billion at the end of 2008.As the recession and the financial crisis accelerated in the fall of 2008, the credit card securitization market collapsed from nearly $100 billion per year to only $6.3 billion in the six months after October 2008.
-As homeowners’ finances grew shaky, banks quickly tightened lending standards, reduced lines of credit on credit cards, and increased fees and interest rates.
+Credit-card debt had grown unabated each year over two decades, peaking at $989 billion at the end of 2008.
+HM: What were they spending it on?
+Can we get the annual segment breakdowns from the major card companies?
+As the recession and the financial crisis accelerated in the fall of 2008, the credit card securitization market collapsed from nearly $100 billion per year to only $6.3 billion in the six months after October 2008.
+As homeowners’ finances grew shaky, banks quickly tightened lending standards, reduced lines of BG existing credit on credit cards, and increased fees and interest rates.
 [Add Federal Reserve consumer data from G.19 series.]

 The Federal Reserve’s Senior Loan Officer Survey shows that in the third quarter of 2008, 67% of banks, on net, tightened standards on credit cards relative to the preceding quarter.
 In the fourth quarter, 59% tightened, meaning that many banks tightened again.
 In fact, a significant number of banks tightened credit card standards quarter after quarter until the summer of 2009.
 Only in the latest surveys have even a small number of banks begun to loosen standards.
 [Will get latest data.]

 Total household borrowing began to slow in 2005.
 [Need to clarify what happened in 2005.]
 For the four quarters ending in the first quarter of 2009, borrowing actually fell for the first time since the Federal Reserve began collecting data in 1952.
 And, household debt has fallen in every quarter since the first quarter of 2009.
+[PA versus earlier reference in section on household wealth re debt remaining static will asset values/ wealth fell] .
+[BG Is this necessarily a bad thing?]

-Consumer confidence
+Consumer confidence BB [We should stress the causes of the economic crisis: financial market problems caused the economic crisis,, but the crisis then tended to perpetuate itself through decreased consumer spending and confidence, etc.] [WMT: We need to explain why this is an important indicator.][KH: I have the same concern about trying to tell a continuous economic story from late 2006 through 2008, rather than the three stage story I describe in my recommendation on (16) above.
+Recommendation: If consumer confidence plummeted in late 2008 (as it appears from the graph on p.
+36), say that, rather than trying to describe a continuous decline from late 2006 that does not appear to be reflected in the data.]

-With a loss in jobs, wages, and wealth, and with great uncertainty, consumer confidence fell.
+With a loss in jobs, wages, and wealth, and with great uncertainty Pa about the future, consumer confidence fell.

-Confidence began to fall in late 2006 and had dropped more than 40 percent by late 2008, according to the Index of Consumer Sentiment.
+Confidence began to PA decline in late 2006 and had dropped more than 40 percent by late 2008, according to the Index of Consumer Sentiment.
 In November 2008, the index hit its lowest level since 1980.
 The Conference Board’s consumer confidence index similarly fell by about half from early 2007 to the end of 2008.

-Impacts on consumer spending
+Impacts on consumer spending BB [We need to discuss the importance of consumer spending to the health of the economy and the impacts of the drop in spending.]

-By the middle of 2008, the effects of the housing and financing crisis caught up with the American consumer.
+By the middle of 2008, the effects of the housing and PA financial crisis caught up with the American consumer.
+[KH: “By the middle of 2008, the effects of the housing and financing crisis caught up with the American consumer.”
+How do we know the causal effect here?
+The bracketed comments partially address this.
+Recommendation: Staff should provide support for the claim that housing and financing problems caused the drop in consumption.]
 Consumer spending, adjusted for inflation, fell by 3½ percent at an annual rate in the third quarter of 2008 and 3% in the fourth quarter.